lmcmicu/for-testing-with-droid/README.md

 But there isn't any now, sadly.
 Nor do I think there will ever be.
 That's also very sad.
 It's tragic, when you think about it.
 Really, it is.
+No, no, don't try to comfort me.
+I can't be cheered up.